 - Language arts is mostly on their own, see below.

 - Chores — this helps me so much!
-The kids are totally in charge of the dishwasher, watering plants, folding their own clothes, trashes, sweeping, picking up their rooms, cleaning bathrooms (I have to give these a once-over if company is coming), and they help clean other stuff too.
+The kids are totally in charge of the dishwasher, watering plants, folding their own clothes, trashes, sweeping, picking up their rooms, cleaning bathrooms (I'll just give these a once-over if company is coming), and they help clean other stuff too.
 Two of the kids also love to help me cook.
 I may be forgetting some, but you get the idea.
 This is so wonderful and it's teaching them lifeskill they need!

 - The younger two go over the latest poem they're memorizing for 5 minutes a day.